Essential normality and the decomposability of homogeneous submodules: Essential decomposability

-In the recent paper \cite{Esc11}, Eschmeier introduced a property of a family of polynomials in connection with Arveson's essential normality conjecture that is closely related to the stable division property.
-In particular, Eschmeier's property is implied by the stable division property, and hence a connection to the ideas in this paper is implied by Theorem \ref{thm:stable-div-equiv-friedrichs-num},
+We also briefly mention Eschmeier's recent paper \cite{Esc11}, which introduces a related property of a family of polynomials, in connection with Arveson's essential normality conjecture.
+In fact, as pointed out in \cite{Sha11}, Eschmeier's property is implied by the stable division property.